cloudmanic/cloudmanic-storage/README.md

 ### create_container()

-Create a new container with provider.
+Create a new container with the provider.
 Second argument is either "private or public".
 This would trigger if the container can be accessed publicly without authentication or not.
 Note: Amazon s3 calls containers buckets, just to clear up any confusion.

 ```
 $this->storage->create_container($container, 'private');